ParsonosAI/legal/privacy-policy/+page.md

 ## 3. Acknowledgment of Risk:
 While we strive to safeguard your information, no security measures are entirely infallible.
 Unauthorized access, data breaches, or other risks may still occur.
 By using our Service, you acknowledge and accept these potential risks and agree to notify us immediately if you suspect unauthorized access to your account.

-In the unlikely event of a personal-data breach, we will notify affected users and, where required, data-protection authorities within applicable statutory timeframes.
+In the unlikely event of a personal-data breach, we will notify affected users in accordance with applicable U.S. data-breach laws.

 # V. YOUR RIGHTS REGARDING THE USE OF YOUR PERSONAL INFORMATION